D-SNAP disaster food relief

 • A personal injury related to the disaster

-D-SNAP requirements for people who receive SNAP benefits
+D-SNAP eligibility for people who receive SNAP benefits

 If you receive SNAP benefits, you may still qualify for an additional amount.
 To get an increase in your benefits, you must: